ruppinlab/tcga-microbiome-prediction/README.md

 ```

 The most significant time in the data preprocessing step is typically
-in the `Rscript create_esets.R` script.
+in the `create_esets.R` script.
 The actual time required will
 depend not only on the speed of the internet connection, but on how
 busy the NCI GDC servers are.
-With internet connection speeds
+With a typical internet connection speeds it
-comparable to a cable modem circa 2021, one can expect the data
-preprocessing steps to take 1-5 hours, with a time nearer to one and a
-half hours being typical.
+takes ~1 hour.

 ### Clinical covariate models